Skip to main content

 Implications for Female Hormone Protocols

-Women undergoing hormone therapy for perimenopausal or postmenopausal symptoms are similarly susceptible to the disruptive effects of a data breach.
+Women undergoing hormone therapy for perimenopausal or postmenopausal symptoms are similarly susceptible to the disruptive effects of chronic stress from a data breach.
 Their protocols, which often involve a delicate balance of estrogen, progesterone, and sometimes testosterone, can be easily destabilized.

 • Progesterone Insufficiency ∞ The “pregnenolone steal” mechanism has a significant impact on progesterone levels.
 As the body diverts pregnenolone to cortisol production, the synthesis of progesterone can decline.
 Progesterone has a calming, anxiolytic effect and is crucial for balancing the stimulating effects of estrogen.
 A stress-induced drop in progesterone can lead to increased anxiety, insomnia, and irritability, symptoms that may be mistakenly attributed to an incorrect dosage of estrogen.